fjadidi2001/DataScienceJourney/CourseCompendium/DataCamp/Training_techniques.md

 - At the core of your interactions lie training techniques. **These determine the way the model generates answers**.
 - Understanding the spectrum of 1. zero-shot 2. one-shot 3. and few-shot learning is crucial.
-- These aren't just cool names.
-They represent the degree of examples or context we provide ChatGPT before asking our main question.
-Let's explore these methods.
+- They represent the degree of examples or context we provide ChatGPT before asking our main question.